Athletic Training, M.S.

 Semester Hours Required For Degree: 49

 The Athletic Training (AT) Program is designed to prepare students for a professional entry-level healthcare career in the athletic training profession.
 This program, specifically designed to meet national and state licensure requirements, is a two-year master's level program (49 credit hours) that combines classroom and clinical education teaching/learning strategies.
-Students completing this MS degree program will be eligible to sit for the Board of Certification (BOC) examination.

 The Master of Science in Athletic Training (MSAT) degree is offered through the UWF Department of Movement Sciences and Health (MSH).
 The professional preparation courses in this program encompass the athletic training professional domains.
 The overall objectives of the Athletic Training Program are to instruct, evaluate, and provide hands-on experience for students in the following domains: